Trinity River (California): Streamflow

 The United States Geological Survey (USGS) operates eight real-time stream gages on the Trinity River.
 The lowermost gage, located at Hoopa, measures runoff from 2853 mi2, or 97 percent of the Trinity River watershed.
 The annual discharge, averaged over the 1964–2013 period, was 4849 cuft/s.
 The average discharge between 1912–1960, prior to construction of Trinity and Lewiston Dams, was 5618 cuft/s.
-The maximum flow was 231000 cuft/s on December 22, 1964 during the Christmas flood of 1964, and the lowest was 162 cuft/s on October 4, 1931.
+The maximum flow was 231000 cuft/s on December 22, 1964, during the Christmas flood of 1964, and the lowest was 162 cuft/s on October 4, 1931.

 The peak flow in 1964 was greatly attenuated by the Trinity Dam which had just started reservoir filling at the time, perhaps by as much as 100000 cuft/s.
 However, the record-breaking rains of that winter swelled tributaries below the dam and contributed to a crest fully 20 ft higher than the second highest peak, recorded in December 1955.

 The other USGS gages are located at Coffee Creek (above Trinity Lake), below Lewiston Dam, above and below Douglas City, at Junction City, at Helena, and at Burnt Ranch.

 Watershed

 The Trinity River's 2936 mi2 watershed drains a rugged, forested region of California's North Coast.
-The highest point in the watershed is 8888 ft Sawtooth Peak in the Trinity Alps; the elevation is 190 ft where the Trinity meets the Klamath River.
+The highest point in the watershed is 8888 ft Sawtooth Peak in the Trinity Alps; the elevation is 190 ft where the Trinity meets the Klamath River in the town of Salyer.
 The watershed is almost entirely covered by mountains, with the only level land in a few narrow valleys: the Weaverville basin, and the Hoopa, Hyampom and Hayfork Valleys.
 The Hayfork Valley is the largest agricultural area in Trinity County, with about 52000 acre of farmland.
 About 80 percent of the Trinity River watershed is federal land managed by the U.S. Forest Service and the U.S. Bureau of Land Management.
 The remaining 20 percent are privately owned; about half are owned by logging companies.

 The overall climate is Mediterranean, with cool, wet winters and hot, dry summers.
 Annual precipitation over the Trinity River watershed averages 57 in.
 Precipitation ranges from 37 in in lowlands around Weaverville and Hayfork, to as high as 85 in in some mountain ranges close to the coast.
 The high rainfall combined with the rugged geography results in extremely fast runoff and a high risk of flooding during winter storms.
 Large volumes of rocks and sediment carried by floods are spread along the rivers forming wide alluvial channels.
 In general, human activities such as mining and road construction have increased the rate of erosion within the watershed and consequentially the amount of sediment carried into the rivers.
 Dam building has had the opposite effect, by blocking natural sediment sources to a long section of the Trinity River.
 Both have had notable impacts on river geomorphology, altering the development of riparian zones and fish habitat.